Clinical Studies on Curcumin & Chronic tension

 • Member, American Botanical Council Advisory Board

-Curcumin’s Role in Pathological Pain Management
+Curcumin’s Role in Pathological wellness support

 What are the chemical properties and sources of Curcumin?

-Clinical Study: Curcumin for Osteoarthritis Pain Relief
+Clinical Study: Curcumin for Osteojoint stiffness concerns herbal comfort

 Efficacy and tolerability of fixed dose combination of curcumin and piperine in Indian osteoarthritic patients, 2016